 It is the policy of Nashville State Community College that neither its students nor its employees shall be discriminated against on the basis of sexual orientation.
 Such a policy helps ensure that only relevant factors are considered and that an equitable and consistent standard of conduct and performance will be applied.

-A student who has an academic complaint involving discrimination based on his or her sexual orientation should contact the Office of the Associate Vice President of Student Services and Student Life.
+A student who has an academic complaint involving discrimination based on his or her sexual orientation should contact the Office of the Vice President of Student Affairs and Enrollment Management.
 Any individual who has an employment discrimination complaint based upon his or her sexual orientation should contact the College’s EEO/AA Compliance Officer.

 John E. Mayfield Library